He Likes You But Doesn’t Want a Relationship? Here’s Why!

 Trust me, dear.
 One helping hand can make a huge difference.

-Lead with empathy – ask the guy how you can support him through this time.
+Be empathetic.
+Ask the guy how you can support him through this time.
 Assure him that you’re there by his side, no matter what.
 Uplift him by focusing conversations on the positive progress he’s making.

 His healing journey is something that he must guide and control.